Hasnat-Ahmed-Goheer/Mapty-app/README.md

 3. Allow the app to access your geolocation when prompted.

 4. Start tracking your workouts by clicking on the map to add starting points.

+## Contact
+If you want to reach out to me, you can contact me at [ch.hsyahmedgoheer@hotmail.com](mailto:ch.hsyahmedgoheer@hotmail.com).